Distinguished Lecturer and Director of the Journalism Program

-McCarthy also works with academics to help them present their research to journalists and the public so that their work can make an impact and reach the widest possible audience.
-Most recently, the International Communications Association, an academic association of more than 4,500 communication scholars from around the world, invited her to speak about public scholarship at its annual conference in Fukuoka, Japan, in 2016 and in Seattle in 2014.
+McCarthy also works with academics to help them present their research to journalists and the public so that their work can reach the biggest possible audience.
+Most recently, the International Communications Association, an academic association of more than 4,500 communication scholars around the world invited her to speak about “Public Scholarship” at its annual conference in Seattle in 2014 and in Fukuoka, Japan in 2016.

-Before accepting the directorship at Hunter, McCarthy taught at the Arthur L. Carter Journalism Institute at New York University, creating an intensive writing workshop designed to teach the basic elements of news writing and reporting, hard news and feature writing as well as writing on deadline and using social media to report stories and reach a wider audience.
-Prior to that, she held the post of Senior Lecturer, Journalist-in-Residence and Director of Undergraduate Studies in the Journalism Program at Emory University in Atlanta from 2004 to 2014, teaching reporting and writing, podcasting, news video production, news literacy, and professionalism in the workplace.
-Her areas of expertise include news literacy, broadcast journalism and news writing and production across all media platforms.
+While at the Arthur L Carter Journalism Institute at New York University, McCarthy taught an intensive writing workshop designed to teach the basic elements of news writing and reporting, hard news and feature writing as well as writing on deadline and using social media to report stories and reach a wider audience.
+At Emory University, she was a Senior Lecturer, Journalist-in-Residence and Director of Undergraduate Studies in the Journalism Program, teaching reporting and writing, podcasting, news video production, news literacy and professionalism in the workplace to undergraduates from 2004-2014.
+Her areas of expertise include news literacy, broadcast journalism, and news writing and production across all media platforms.